A person may not have mental capacity because of a problem with the way their brain functions, for example:

-Capacity is assumed unless it is established otherwise.
-You should not assume that the patient lacks capacity by making judgments about their behaviour or appearance.
+You should not assume the patient lacks capacity by making judgments about their behaviour or appearance.

-You should take all steps practicable to help patients make decisions about their treatment before concluding that they lack capacity.
+You should take all steps practicable to help patients make decisions about their treatment before concluding they lack capacity.

-If a patient appears to make an unwise or irrational decision, this is not sufficient reason to treat a patient as lacking capacity.
+If a patient appears to make an unwise or irrational decision, this is not sufficient reason to treat them as lacking capacity.

-When you are assessing a patient's ability to make a decision, the MCA states the patient must be able to do the following:
+When you are assessing a patient's ability to make a decision, the patient must be able to do the following:

 - understand the information relevant to the decision; this includes information about the reasonably foreseeable consequences of deciding one way or another, or failing to make a decision